 Information about specific ingredients:

-Choosing to space out vaccinations leaves children at risk when they need it most.
+Choosing to space out vaccinations leaves children at risk when they need protection the most.
 Children are vaccinated at a young age when they are most susceptible to the diseases they are vaccinated against.
 Studies show no increased risk of side effects from getting multiple vaccines at one time.
 Unvaccinated children are more likely to get diseases.
-One study showed that with whooping cough (pertussis) in particular, children who were unvaccinated were at least 8 times more likely to get the disease.
+One study showed that with whooping cough (pertussis) in particular, children who were unvaccinated were at least eight times more likely to get the disease.

 Vaccines do not cause autism.
-There have been 25 different studies looking for a possible connection between vaccines and autism.
+There have been 107 different studies looking for a possible connection between vaccines and autism.
 None have found evidence of a link.
 There are many theories about the causes of autism, but no definitive answers.
-Researchers continue to search for causes and treatments.
+Recent research suggests that genetic risk factors are a big contributor.
 The Autism Science Foundation, a nonprofit dedicated to supporting autism research, also agrees that vaccines do not cause autism.
 It’s a great resource to check out for more information about what causes autism.

 For the past decade, parents have heard about a possible connection between vaccines and autism.
 In 1998, a British physician, Andrew Wakefield, published a study claiming the MMR vaccine might cause a developmental regression that looked like autism.
 In 2010, this study was fully retracted by its publisher, the Lancet .
 The study was found to be scientifically unsound because Wakefield manipulated and falsified his data.
 In May 2010, Great Britain’s General Medical Council revoked Dr. Wakefield’s medical license.

 It's true we don't see many of these diseases, but it doesn't mean they are gone.
 It's because vaccines have worked successfully that we have seen a decrease in these diseases in the U.S. When vaccination rates decrease, diseases can become more common in our communities.
-In 2012, we had a whooping cough (pertussis) epidemic in Washington State and major outbreaks throughout the U.S., the highest number of cases in decades.
+There have been measles outbreaks across the U.S. in 2014 and 2015, including multiple outbreaks in Washington and one death.
+Nationally, we had the highest number of measles cases in decades in 2014.

 We never know who will bring illness into a community and how strong the virus will be.
 It’s up to all of us to contribute to our community’s immunity, so we all benefit from less disease and protect those who can’t get vaccines.

 Being an advocate for your child's health is important.
-Some parents spend a lot of time before their baby is born to find a doctor they trust and to answer questions about vaccines.
-A good website that provides a balance of disease information and understanding of risk is the National Network for Immunization Information.
-Also, feel good that you are part of the majority of parents who vaccinate their kids.
-In Washington, 65% of children are fully vaccinated by age three.
+I spent time before my baby was born to find a doctor that I trusted and who answered my questions about vaccines.
+I feel good taking the doctor's advice when it comes to vaccines.
+I've read a lot about this issue, too.
+I really like the balance of disease information and understanding of risk on the Immunization Action Coalition's Vaccine Information You Need website.
+I also take pride in the fact that I'm part of the majority of parents who vaccinate their kids.
+In Washington, 67.4% of children are fully vaccinated by age 3.

 It’s true that pharmaceutical companies are for-profit businesses.
 However, they also must make significant financial investments to create lifesaving medicines.
 Vaccines take years of studies, testing, and work to come to market.
 In addition, a study published in Pediatrics shows that the costs of giving vaccines exceeded the amount that insurers and health plans paid for the service.
 As experts in public health, physicians and the government make recommendations based on science, not profits.